rodrigovcesar/easy-agenda/README.md

 ## Installation

-This project was made on Visual Studio Community 2015 and in order to run you need to clone
+This project was made on Visual Studio Community 2015 with Xamarin.
+In order to run, you just need to clone this project and restore references.
+This project was not made (yet) for iOs or UWP.

 ![alt text](https://raw.githubusercontent.com/rodrigovcesar/easy-agenda/master/Telas.png)